-xv.
-Waiver Requests
+xvi.
+Waiver Requests (if applicable)

-a.
 Foreign Entity Participation

 For projects selected under this FOA, all recipients and subrecipients must qualify as domestic entities.
 See Section III.A.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
 Appendix C lists the information that must be included in a waiver request.